-In the second set of numerical experiments let us compare the performances of MM-SR1gen versus BFGS from CONMIN [35].
+In the third set of numerical experiments let us compare the performances of MM-SR1gen versus BFGS from CONMIN [35].
 CONMIN package includes two optimization algorithms: a BFGS preconditioned conjugate gradient one and a variant of the BFGS quasi-Newton algorithm.
-Figure 2 shows the performance profiles of these algorithms for solving 800 unconstrained optimization problems from our collection with the number of variables in the range [100, 1000].

-Fig. 2.
+Fig. 3.
 MM-SR1gen versus BFGS from CONMIN, range [100, 1000]